z0sun/URL3.1/Deployment-instructions.md

     - Install "python3.10-venv", "python-pip", "unzip", "[AWS CLI](https://scribehow.com/shared/How_to_Install_AWS_CLI__1MnhqmpcRxupkx_F-EcreQ)"
 2. Create a multibranch pipeline and run the build for the application
 3. Follow the install [AWS EB CLI](https://scribehow.com/shared/How_to_install_AWS_EB_CLI__J6eBRB9FQl2fGenfUVemlA) instructions
-4. Then, add this stage to your Jenkins file and rerun your build: `stage (‘Deploy’) {
+4. Then, add this stage to your Jenkins file and rerun your build: `stage ('Deploy') {
 steps {
-sh ‘eb deploy"
+sh 'eb deploy'
 }
 }
 `